suedinym/SkinAndBones-Skeleton-php/README.md

 ```

 It looks like a lot, but the good news is that you probably won't want or need to change much if anything in the files with an asterisk * next to them.

+### What's NOT in the download!

+A PHP development environment, such as XAMPP.

 ### Why it's awesome